xavxyz/vulcan-forms-upload/README.md

 import Telescope from 'meteor/nova:lib';
 import Users from 'meteor/nova:users';
-import Upload from 'meteor/xavcz:nova-forms-upload'
+import Upload from 'meteor/xavcz:nova-forms-upload' import PublicationUtils from 'meteor/utilities:smart-publications' // only if you use Nova v0.27.5 (not needed for Apollo version)

 // ... your permissions
 const canInsert = user => Users.canDo(user, "posts.new");